 Siebert is an essayist, journalist and the author of nonfiction books.
 As written in the preface, this essay originally appeared in Harper’s magazine in February, 1993.
 Harper’s is a monthly magazine of literature, politics, culture, finance, and the arts.
 Thus, the intended readers are people who are interested in literature.

 One Sunday evening, Siebert was watching a nature show about elephant seals.
 The show narrated that a seal pup was taken by a storm and after struggling he survived the storm.
 But the show was added too much dramatic things like background music and operatic narration.
-Siebert thought that over using movie techniques to the nature show would get people attached to the minor characters rather than real nature.
-After watching a show about rain forest, including describing tadpoles and other kinds of insects, Siebert realized that real nature would never be conveyed by a simple nature show.
+Siebert thought that over-using movie techniques to the nature show would get people attached to the minor characters rather than real nature.
+After watching a show about the rain forest, including describing tadpoles and other kinds of insects, Siebert realized that real nature would never be conveyed by a simple nature show.
 Nature was a wondrous place!
 As he lived in a big city, he missed his log cabin in woods and real nature.
 From his experiences on watching nature shows and his stored knowledge, he states that televised nature was not actual nature.
 Meanwhile, Siebert persuaded that people should care more about real nature.

 One of this essay's rhetorical strengths is that a cartoon is included at the beginning of this essay.
 It is easy to read and catch the author’s idea about nature programs.
 In the cartoon, a man is sitting in a soft sofa and watching television.
 Beside him, there is a huge window with a beautiful landscape.
 However, the man in the cartoon seems disappointed.
 “What ever happened to quality programming?!” he says.
 From his rhetorical question, I can easily feel that he is so disappointed with the program that he was a little angry.
 Using a cartoon makes his topic more intuitional.
 From the landscape, television and the man’s word in the cartoon, we can easily find that the topic is about nature programs.
 What’s more, cartoon will make the essay more interesting, and it will attract more readers.
 Besides, I think, using a cartoon will show that this essay is for majority of people rather than just professional researchers.